tomaszbawor/Roar/README.md

 - Node (version specified in .nvmrc file)
 - Docker compose

-Make sure to install the dependencies:
+Make sure to install the dependencies in both `/web` and `/api` folders.

 ```bash
 # yarn